 You can begin to measure the day after stopping most hormonal contraception.
 Please note that it may take some time for your first ovulation or period to occur again, as irregular cycles are common after using hormonal contraception.

 Please note that if you are still using a copper IUD, you may continue to ovulate.
 You can use Natural Cycles at the same time to detect ovulation and to know when your next period is coming (if applicable).
 If you are planning to remove your copper IUD, it can be beneficial to start using Natural Cycles in parallel a few months before so that the algorithm has time to get to know your cycle, and consequently giving you fewer red days once the IUD is removed.

 IMPORTANT: Do not measure while still using hormonal contraception, as the hormones affect your temperature and cycles.
 In general, the hormones work to inhibit ovulation and affect your body temperature, making it impossible to combine with Natural Cycles.

 After the pill (combined or mini)

-Complete all active pills and start with Natural Cycles the day after stopping.
+Complete all active pills (pills with hormones) and start with Natural Cycles the day after stopping.

 After the vaginal ring